thenewobjective/thenewobjective.github.io/_drafts/types-and-programming-languages/unison-lang.md

 Regarding Smalltalk: I first learned it through Squeak: https://squeak.org/

 The philosophy is more important though and can be a bit of a challenge to “get it”.
 Watching videos by Alan Kay can do a lot to help understand it.
 I could find some of them if you’re interested.
-I’ve probably already sent enough for now.
+I’ve probably already said enough for now.

 """